QS

 Is QuantumScape profitable?

 No. QuantumScape remains pre-revenue with trailing free cash flow of negative $134 million and a forward P/E of -12.8x, reflecting continued expected losses.
-The company's quarterly loss has been narrowing, but profitability remains distant.
+The quarterly loss has been narrowing, but profitability remains distant.

 What is QuantumScape's market cap?

 QuantumScape trades at $7.31 per share with a market cap of $4.48 billion, prior to the post-earnings surge.
-The mean analyst price target is $7.41, as outlined in the fundamentals analysis above.
+The mean analyst price target is $7.41, as outlined in the analysis above.

 Is QuantumScape expanding beyond electric vehicles?